Aldox890/tasks-book/README.md

 > MONGO_URI='mongodb://test_usr:test_pwd@localhost:27017/' python3 -m app --add-task "make-a-pumpkin" --due-date "2024-12-31"
 ## Testing
-Unit testing using pytest is implemented to test all functionalities. it is required to either have the docker-compose mongo db running or set environment variables for MONGO_TEST_URI and MONGO_TEST_DB
+Unit testing using pytest is implemented to test all functionalities.
+The database is cleared and re-populated after each unit test it is required to either have the docker-compose mongo db running or set environment variables for MONGO_TEST_URI and MONGO_TEST_DB